kdw9502/UnityMethodDecorator/README.md

 # UnityDecoratorAttribute

-Python style decorator, which is add action to method with attribute, implement using dll injection.
+Like Python's @decorator, add custom action to method with attribute.(implemented using dll injection.)

 By adding DecoratorAttribute to method, you can execute custom actions on beginning of method and end of method.